Interconnect FoxIDs with OpenID Connect

 authority. - Add the profile and email scopes (possible other or more scopes).

-- Add the parallel FoxIDs track down-party client's client secret.
+- Add the parallel FoxIDs environment application registration client's client secret.

-- Add the claims which will be transferred from the up-party to the down-parties.
-E.g., email, email_verified, name, given_name, family_name, role and possible the access_token claim to transfer the parallel FoxIDs tracks access token.
+- Add the claims which will be transferred from the authentication method to the application registrations.
+E.g., email, email_verified, name, given_name, family_name, role and possible the access_token claim to transfer the parallel FoxIDs environments access token.

 - Click create.